Timo654/platinumgames_stuff/README.md

 # platinumgames_stuff
-some random PG scripts, probably bayo3
+some random scripts for Platinum Games titles, such as Bayonetta 3